manpreetdhunna07/Induction-/README.md

 All the Chief Guests were awarded.
 At the end of this day , We learned many new lessons and we had to implement in our daily life.
 ## Day 2
+English and Maths proficiency test:-
+Firstly, we gave English proficiency test .It contains two comprehension, letter, Email and basic grammar.
+It was good for me.
+Second test was of maths , it was very difficult for me because I was prepared for 12th based maths test and it was totally different.
+Next lecture was by Dr. Arashdeep Singh on food .
+He told us many important things about food .
+"Our body needs Good quality Food".
+This lecture was very interesting.
+After this Causmic Club team came on the stage.